zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/using-the-database-upgrade-tool.md

 -j "<JVM Options>"
 ```

+### Upgrade Tool JVM Option Recommendations

-Since the database upgrade tool operates on your DXP database, you should also configure the upgrade tool with the same JVM options that you use for your DXP application server.
-You should specify the `UTF-8` file encoding and the `GMT` user time zone as JVM options.
-If you used country and language JVM options, specify them for the upgrade tool too.
-While you're at it, you should allocate the initial memory (`-Xmx value`) for the upgrade tool too.
-Use 2 GB at a minimum.
-If your DXP database has over 10 GB of data, increase the initial memory.
+Configure the upgrade tool with the same JVM options that you use for your DXP application server.
+File encoding (`UTF-8`), time zone (`GMT`), country, language, and memory settings (`-Xmx value`) should all match your application server's settings.
+For databases with >= 10 GB of data, we recommend allocated additional memory over the 2 GB default.

 Here's an example command that specifies JVM options and a log file: